chimpy-me/chimpy-me.github.io/_posts/2023-10-30-monkey-around-with-ml.md

 pin: false
 ---

-In this post -- and posts to follow -- I'm going to be learning about, and documenting many of the things around this current generation of Machine Learning and how it may be applied to some areas specific involving library data.
+In this post -- and posts to follow -- I'm going to be documenting what I learn about this curren generation of Machine Learning and how it may be applied to some areas specifically involving library data.

 I'm going to take a look at some of the history behind areas of AI and machine learning, and again, hopefully, we can apply that history and background to that same type of work being done in libraries in the past, and today.